 |

-of members, with the largest attended classes
+of members, with the largest classes at the Warrington

-This was based in Bewsey and had 3 classes a week.
+in Bewsey and had 3 classes a week.

 At